femdiya/Minesweeper/README.md

 # mnpl.ir – Minesweeper Project
 Welcome to **mnpl.ir**, a minimalist HTML-based Minesweeper game.

 This project is a simple browser-based version of the classic **Minesweeper**.
-It's built using pure HTML, CSS, and JavaScript with no external dependencies.
-(Well, except for the Tailwind CSS and Google Fonts)
+It's built using pure HTML, CSS, and JavaScript.

+## 🤝 Contributing
+Contributions are welcomed!
+If you have suggestions, found a bug, or want to contribute code, please feel free to open an issue or submit a pull request here on GitHub.
+For discussions, community engagement, and more direct ways to connect, you can **visit our contact page at [mnpl.ir/contact](https://mnpl.ir/contact)**.
+We'd love to hear from you! -***PAGE UNDER CONSTRUCTION***-

+## ⚙️ Technologies & Development Aids
+* **Core Development:** Primarily pure HTML, CSS, and JavaScript.
+* **AI-Generated Code/Content:** Portions of the code were generated or heavily assisted by ***Google Gemini*** & ***OpenAI ChatGPT***.
+Specific prompts are not logged.
+* **Tailwind CSS**: Used for utility-first styling.
+Tailwind CSS is open-source and distributed under the [MIT License](https://github.com/tailwindlabs/tailwindcss/blob/main/LICENSE).
+* **Google Fonts**: The 'Inter' typeface is used for custom typography.
+'Inter' is licensed under the [SIL Open Font License Version 1.1](https://openfontlicense.org/open-font-license-official-text/).

 ## 🛡 Hosting & Protection
 - **Hosted on**: GitHub Pages